mdw233/jQuery.titleAlternator/README.md

 ## Other Available Properties/Functions
 - _$.titleAlternator.stop()_ - stops the alternating and sets the document.title to baseTitle.
 - _$.titleAlternator.setBaseTitle(newBaseTitle)_ - sets the baseTitle.
 This is useful on single page ajax pages where you might want to change the base title while the title is currently alternating, but not stop the alternating.
 - _$.titleAlternator.setAltTitles(newBaseTitle || newBaseTitles[])_ - sets the title list to alternate through.
-This is useful if you want to set a new list of titles while alternating is taking plase, but you dont want to stop the alternating.
+This is useful if you want to set a new list of titles while alternating is taking place, but you don't want to stop the alternating.

 ## Notes
 You can call $.titlAlternator() as many times as you like - each new call will overwrite the previous call.